QuadPiece/flask-blog/README.md

 3. Set up a proper webserver to handle your requests.
 I recommend nginx.
 Configure it as a reverse proxy for your desired subdomain or url, pointing to `127.0.0.1` and whatever port you defined in `exec.py`
 4. Do `python exec.py`
 5. (Optional) It's heavily recommended that you configure your webserver to handle static files for you.
 This can greatly improve performance and in some cases, security

+### Migration

+Now this is the best part

+1. Do exactly the same as above, but instead of creating the database with the `schema.sql` file, just bring along your own `blog.db` file

 Goals
 -----